Fazle Hasan Abed: Early life

 Abed was born on 27 April 1936 in the village of Baniachong, located in what is present-day Habiganj District, Sylhet, Bangladesh.
-He belonged to a Bengali Muslim family of Zamindars, known as the Hasan family, and was one of eight children of Siddiq Hasan and Syeda Sufia Khatun.
-Abed's maternal grandfather, Syed Moazzem Uddin Hossain, had served successively as ministers for agriculture and education for Bengal during the last years of British rule.
+He belonged to a Bengali Muslim family of zamindars, known as the Hasan family, and was one of eight children of Siddiq Hasan and Syeda Sufia Khatun.
+Abed's maternal grandfather, Syed Muazzemuddin Hossain, had served successively as ministers for agriculture and education for Bengal during the last years of British rule.
 His paternal great-uncle was Sir Syed Shamsul Huda, a member of the Imperial Legislative Council.

-After passing intermediate from Dhaka College in 1954, Abed left home at the age of 18 to attend University of Glasgow, where, in an effort to break away from tradition and do something radically different, he studied naval architecture.
-He realized there was little work in ship building in East Pakistan and a career in Naval Architecture would make returning home difficult.
+After passing intermediate from Dhaka College, Bangladesh, in 1954, Abed left home at the age of 18 to attend University of Glasgow, UK where, to break away from tradition and do something radically different, he studied naval architecture.
+He realized there was little work in shipbuilding in East Pakistan (present day Bangladesh) and a career in naval architecture would make returning home difficult.
 With that in mind, Abed joined the Chartered Institute of Management Accountants in London, completing his professional education in 1962.

-Abed returned to East Pakistan (now Bangladesh) to join Shell Oil Company and quickly rose to head its finance division.
-His time at Shell exposed Abed to the inner workings of a large conglomerate and provided him with insight into corporate management, which would become invaluable to him later in life.
+Abed returned to East Pakistan to join Shell Oil Company and quickly rose to head its finance division.
+His time at Shell exposed Abed to the inner workings of a large conglomerate providing him with insight into corporate management, which would become invaluable to him later in life.

 It was during his time at Shell that the devastating cyclone of 1970 hit the south and south-eastern coastal regions of the country, killing 300,000 people.
 The cyclone had a profound effect on Abed.
-In the face of such devastation, he said the comforts and perks of a corporate executive's life ceased to have any attraction for him.
-Together with friends, Abed created HELP, an organisation that provided relief and rehabilitation to the worst affected in the island of Manpura, which had lost three-quarters of its population in the disaster.
+In the face of such devastation, he said the comforts and perks of a corporate executive's life ceased to attract him.
+With friends, Abed created HELP, an organisation that provided relief and rehabilitation to the worst affected in the island of Manpura, which had lost three-quarters of its population in the disaster.

 Soon after, Bangladesh's own struggle for independence from Pakistan began and circumstances forced Abed to leave the country.
 He found refuge in the United Kingdom, where he set up Action Bangladesh to lobby the governments of Europe for his country's independence.